📚 Part of: BMET Resource Hub › Specs & Selection

 | Flex test | Monitor continuity while flexing at junctions | No intermittent faults — #1 cause of erratic IBP |

-Include in your patient monitor PM checklist.
+Include this in your patient monitor PM checklist.
 For IBP calibration, see calibration requirements.

 Need Replacement IBP Cables or Transducers?